-The prevalence of MG is estimated to be 17.8 per 100,000, with up to 59,000 cases in the U.S. Third-party studies estimate the prevalence in Europe for MG as 24.2 per 100,000, or approximately 126,000 cases.
-MG can occur at any age; however, the age of onset tends to follow a bimodal distribution.
-Early onset disease usually occurs in individuals between 10 to 30 years old and predominantly affects females.
-Later onset disease usually occurs in individuals over 50 years old and predominantly affects males.
+The prevalence of MG is estimated to be 18 per 100,000 people, with up to 59,000 cases in the U.S. MG can occur at any age; however, the age of onset tends to follow a bimodal distribution.
+Early onset disease usually occurs in people between 10 to 30 years old and predominantly affects females.
+Later onset disease usually occurs in people over 50 years old and predominantly affects males.
 As with many autoimmune diseases, there are no known genetic alterations that specifically cause MG, and in most patients, it arises spontaneously.
 Approximately 3% of patients have a primary relative with MG, suggesting that there are genetic factors that may predispose development of the disease, but these genes have yet to be identified.